-See Handbook III.C. for additional information concerning participation in the District and State FBA S&E MPAs.
+- 1. GENERAL INFORMATION - See Handbook III.C. for additional information concerning participation in the District and State FBA S&E MPA's.

+a.
 High School bands are required to perform in Marching MPA in order to enter the concert and S&E phase of the District MPA.